Ayodeji1255/-requirement-analysis/README.md

 Requirement Validation: Reviewing requirements with stakeholders to ensure they are complete, correct, and meet their needs.

 # Types of Requirements.
-## Absolutely, Ayo!
-Based on the context of the FeatureForge project page, here's how you can approach the “Types of Requirements” section in your `README.md` for the booking management system:

----

 ## Types of Requirements